Blog · Review Essay · Last reviewed June 25, 2026

 The Book

 The Human Use of Human Beings: Cybernetics and Society was first published in 1950 by Houghton Mifflin and appeared in a revised 1954 edition.
-A 1954 Journalism Quarterly notice records the revised Doubleday Anchor paperback, and Google Books lists a revised Grand Central Publishing edition from 1988.
+Google Books records the 1950 Houghton Mifflin edition at 241 pages and the revised 1988 Grand Central Publishing edition at 200 pages.
+A 1954 Journalism Quarterly notice records the revised Doubleday Anchor paperback.
+The MIT Press Bookstore lists a 75th-anniversary Mariner Books Classics edition, published August 12, 2025, at 240 pages with a new introduction by Brian Christian.

 Wiener was not writing as a futurist looking at machines from the outside.
 Britannica describes him as the American mathematician who established cybernetics after wartime work on prediction and control, then spent the rest of his life developing and warning about the field.
 His 1948 Cybernetics had defined a technical language for control and communication in animals and machines.
 The Human Use of Human Beings translated that language into public argument.